So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 3. Get your book formatted

 Formatting does two things.
-First, it ensures that your book has a readable font, properly formatted lists, clean looking chapter headings, etc. Second, it converts your manuscript into a format that can be uploaded into Amazon’s Kindle Direct Publishing (KDP) platform.
+First, it ensures your book has a readable font, properly formatted lists, clean looking chapter headings, etc. Second, it converts your manuscript into a format that can be uploaded into Amazon’s Kindle Direct Publishing (KDP) platform.

 Again, you can find a formatter on Fiverr or Upwork.
 Expect to pay between $40 and $250, depending on the length of your book and your requirements.
 For example, you pay more if your book has a lot of images.